MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/always-on-vpn/deploy/vpn-deploy-nps.md

 7. Click **OK**.
 The VPN Server appears in the list of RADIUS clients configured on the NPS server.

-## Configure Network Policy for VPN Connections
+## Configure NPS as a RADIUS for VPN Connections

 In this procedure, you configure NPS as a RADIUS server on your organization network.
-On the NPS server, you must define a policy that allows only users in a specific group to access the Organization/Corporate network through the VPN Server - and then only when using a valid user certificate in a PEAP authentication request.
+On the NPS, you must define a policy that allows only users in a specific group to access the Organization/Corporate network through the VPN Server - and then only when using a valid user certificate in a PEAP authentication request.

 **Procedure:**